-• The employee is travelling on behalf of the Council in performance of their duties and
+• The employee is travelling on behalf of the Council in performance of their duties and smartphone or a scan from a printing/scanning device.
+Receipts must be clear and legible and must be reproduced if requested by HMRC.

 The employee incurred a cost of a meal (food & non-alcoholic drink) after starting